 What is Considered Workplace Harassment?

 First of all, we need to establish what constitutes sexual harassment in the workplace.
-Any unwanted physical, verbal, or visual activity at work that causes you to feel uncomfortable, threatened, or ashamed is referred to as harassment.
+Any unwanted physical, verbal, or visual activity at work that causes you to feel uncomfortable, threatened, or ashamed is referred to as harassment, as it relates to legally protected characteristics.
 However, harassment can sometimes feel nuanced rather than straightforward.

 This non-physical harassment can make you feel intimidated, humiliated, or offended.
 Verbal harassment can sometimes be challenging to identify, because it may cause varying reactions among your coworkers.
 The most common forms of verbal sexual harassment include making offensive jokes, remarks about an individual's national origin, teasing or asking sexually related questions; asking someone at work to go out with you, unwelcome sexual advances, and sexual favors; inquiring about the sexual preference or history of a colleague at the workplace; and making inappropriate sounds such as kissing sounds, whistling, or smacking lips; sending someone sexual emails, notes, or letters.